 - Does dive tourism affect tiger shark behavior and movements at TB?
 If so, how?

 - How much movement is there in and out of TB?
-What are the migrations patterns of tiger sharks in the subtropical Atlantic?
+What are the migration patterns of tiger sharks in the subtropical Atlantic?

 - How are shark movement patterns influenced by their body condition and health?